-There's so much to love about the holidays: decorating trees, making ornaments, baking cookies, wrapping (and unwrapping!) presents, and visiting with friends and family.
+There's much to love about the holiday season: decorating trees, making ornaments, baking, wrapping (and unwrapping!) presents.
 However, once the holidays are over, let's face it — you can be left with quite an overwhelming mess.
 No need to get stressed out.
 Here is what, where, and how you will need to clean after the holiday season is over.

 How to Clean up a Christmas Tree

 1. Whether your tree is artificial or live, you'll need to start by removing the ornaments and topper.
 Store them in a tote, making sure to wrap fragile ornaments up in tissue paper or newspaper to keep them from breaking.
 There are many storage bins available in stores that are made just for storing ornaments as well.

 2. Remove the lights.
 Store them by wrapping them around a cardboard cereal box to keep them from being a tangled mess the next year.

 3. Vacuum up any pine needles (real or artificial).

 4. If you have a real Christmas tree, check out this guide for disposing and cleaning up a real Christmas tree.